China renews alert for rainstorms | english.lokmat.com

 China renews alert for rainstorms

-Beijing, Oct 4 China's National Meteorological Centre on Monday renewed a blue alert for rainstorms in various parts ...
+Beijing, Oct 10 China's National Meteorological Centre on Sunday renewed its blue alert for rainstorms in southern and ...

-Beijing, Oct 4 China's National Meteorological Centre on Monday renewed a blue alert for rainstorms in various parts of the country and called for precautionary measures.
+Beijing, Oct 10 China's National Meteorological Centre on Sunday renewed its blue alert for rainstorms in southern and eastern parts of the country and called for taking precautionary measures.

 From 8 a.m.
-Monday to 8 a.m.
-Tuesday, downpours are expected to lash parts of Gansu, Shaanxi, Shanxi, Hebei and the Sichuan Basin, with some areas experiencing up to 120 mm of rainfall, according to the centre.
+Sunday to 8 a.m.
+Monday, heavy downpours are expected to lash parts of Guangdong, Guangxi, Hainan, Guizhou, Yunnan, Jiangsu and Anhui, with southern parts of Guangxi experiencing rainfall of up to 160 mm, Xinhua news agency quoted the Centre's forecast as saying.

-Some aforementioned regions are likely to encounter over 60 mm of hourly precipitation accompanied by thunderstorms and gales, reports Xinhua news agency.
+Some of the aforementioned regions are likely to encounter over 50 mm of hourly precipitation accompanied by thunderstorms, gales or hail.

 The centre has advised local governments to make preparations for the rainstorms.